Who (might have) met whom

 • 1859 - 1906: Pierre Curie icon

-Pierre Curie (15/5/1859 - 19/4/1906) was a French physicist, chemist and a pioneer in crystallography, magnetism, piezoelectricity and radioactivity, recipient of the Nobel Prize in Physics in 1903, known for discovering piezoelectricity and discovering polonium and radium.
+Pierre Curie (15/5/1859 - 19/4/1906) was a French physicist, chemist and a pioneer in crystallography, magnetism, piezoelectricity and radioactivity, recipient of the Nobel Prize in Physics in 1903, known for discovering polonium and radium and researching radioactivity.

 • 1859 - 1925: Johan Jensen icon